Savannah (TV series)

-Savannah is an American prime time television soap opera that ran from January 21, 1996 to February 24, 1997 on The WB.
-Created by Constance M. Burge and produced by Aaron Spelling, it was the first one-hour program to air on The WB network.
-Savannah starred Jamie Luner, Robyn Lively and Shannon Sturges as a trio of friends challenged by outside forces and each other.
-The first season of the series was The WB's most successful program at the time, but the show was cancelled after two seasons.
+Savannah is an American prime time television soap opera produced by Spelling Television that ran from January 21, 1996, to February 24, 1997, on The WB.
+Created by Constance M. Burge and produced by Aaron Spelling, the series was introduced as a mid-season replacement during the 1995-96 television season.
+It was the first one-hour program to air on The WB network.